 Jigsaw group chats are for young people between 12 and 25 years-old living in Ireland.
 These are live discussions online on mental health themes, facilitated by a member of the Jigsaw Online clinical team.

-We are excited that our Live Group Chats have now moved to the Jigsaw Live Chat portal.
 To sign up to a group, you first need to register via the Jigsaw Live chat portal.
-As always, there is a maximum of 10 spaces on each group and you can sign up anonymously.
+There is a maximum of 10 spaces on each group and you can sign up anonymously.

 ***Group chats are filling up quickly these days.
 If you have registered and cannot attend please cancel your place on the platform to free up the space.